 Brandon currently resides in Los Angeles, where he continues to build his acting career, as well as his training in martial arts.

 Originally from Fargo, North Dakota, Nick Fink landed in Los Angeles only a few years ago by way of Arizona, when he sang his heart out on American Idol, making it through to the Hollywood callbacks.
-Since Idol, he has racked up some nice credits including a series regular role for MTV’s Sweet/Vicious, a regular on the hit Awesomeness TV web series Tagged, recurring on FOX’s hit series “Glee”, a guest starring role on CBS’s “The Mentalist” and “Criminal Minds” recurring on The Fosters, a co-starring role on FX’s “Justified”, six test deals, several national commercials (Apple, Microsoft & Shoe Dazzle) and all sorts of internet projects.
+Since Idol, he has racked up some nice credits including a series regular role for Legacies as Ryan Clarke and MTV’s Sweet/Vicious, a regular on the hit Awesomeness TV web series Tagged, recurring on FOX’s hit series “Glee”, a guest starring role on CBS’s “The Mentalist” and “Criminal Minds” recurring on The Fosters, a co-starring role on FX’s “Justified”, six test deals, several national commercials (Apple, Microsoft & Shoe Dazzle) and all sorts of internet projects.
 He was a regular cast member on the Disney Online series 'Explored' and is a favorite on “Funny Or Die.”

 Nick has also had time to fit in starring in several recently released feature films: Ostrichland, The Turner Risk, "Ghost Squad" and "Trace" and keep an eye out for Nick in the upcoming indie flick, “Loserville” and as the lead in the independent film, “The Great and The Small”,which has been garnering acclaim on the festival circuit”.